‘Miraculous’: Teen survives 12 hours in Los Angeles sewage

 Jesse immediately asked for a cellphone to call his family.
 A worker handed him a phone, and he called his mom.

-“They never gave up hope,” he said.
+“They never gave up hope,” Hagekhalil said.
 “They wanted to bring Jesse back to his family.”

 About 2,400 feet (731 meters) of pipe had been inspected when rescuers found Jesse less than a mile from where he disappeared.
 He was taken to a hospital for a full evaluation and to be reunited with his family.